-- 6. Explain the importance of motivation in organizations and also describe the types of motivation. - 7.
-Compare and contrast Maslow's need hierarchy theory with Herzberg's two factor theory of motivation. - 8.
-Explain the importance of motivation in organizations and also describe the types of motivation. - 9.
-Explain the theories of personality. - 10.
-Describe how the perception skills of an individual can be enhanced. - 11.
-Explain the perception process with an illustration.
+- 1. Describe how the perception skills of an individual can be enhanced. - 2.
+Explain the perception process with an illustration. - 3.
+Explain the theories of personality. - 4.
+Describe the learning theories in detail. - 5.
+Compare and contrast Maslow's need hierarchy theory with Herzberg's two factor theory of motivation. - 6.
+Explain the importance of motivation in organizations and also describe the types of motivation.